What Is The Most Spoken Language In Uganda? What Language Is Spoken In Uganda Mostly? | What Is The Official Language In Uganda?

-Wondering what language is spoken in Uganda mostly? well, English is Uganda’s official language, spoken by most educated people, and it is the most useful language for tourists who visit Uganda.
+Wondering what language is spoken in Uganda mostly? (what is the most spoken language in Uganda?) well, English is Uganda’s official language, spoken by most educated people, and it is the most useful language for tourists who visit Uganda.
 Luganda of the Baganda ethnic tribe is the most spoken traditional/native language out of more than 30 indigenous languages spoken in different parts of Uganda.

 Among the indigenous languages, Luganda is the closest to being a lingual franc (a common language between speakers whose native languages are different).

 Most of the people in Uganda belong to the Bantu language group, for example, Luganda, Lusoga, and Lutooro.
 Several Nilotic and Cushitic languages are spoken in the North and East, some of them only by a few thousands of people.